drishyakarki/LangChain-and-Llama-A-Streamlit-enabled-Duo-for-Docs-QnA-/README.md

 2. Create a virtual env ```python -m venv venv```
 3. Install the dependencies ```pip install -r requirements.txt```
 4. Run the streamlit app ```streamlit run app.py```

+*You can download the model from the huggingface [here](https://huggingface.co/TheBloke/LLaMa-7B-GGML).*